martinjonsson01/contract-portal/documents/reflections/team/team-reflection-sprint4.md

 # Team Reflection Sprint 3
-* Närvarande: Ella, Emil, Tamás, Mathias, Pawel, Martin, Jacob, Jonathan
+* Närvarande: Ella, Emil, Tamás, Mathias, Pawel, Martin, Jacob, Jonathan.
 ## Customer Value and Scope

 your user stories in terms of using a standard pattern, acceptance criteria, task breakdown and effort estimation and how this influenced the way you worked and created value